skippyr/libtdk/DOCS.md

 #### Brief

-An enum class containing the ANSI codes of the first 16 colors of the XTerm palette plus one more color intended for resets.
+An enum class containing the ANSI codes of the first 16 colors of the XTerm palette plus one more color used for resets.
 It is used to create instances of the [`XColor`](#xcolor-class) class.
 These codes map to colors of the active terminal theme and can be used to ensure consistency.

 #### Enumerators

-- `Default`: the default color, intended for resets.
+- `Default`: the default color is used for resets.
 - `Black`: the regular variant of the black color.
 - `Red`: the regular variant of the red color.
 - `Green`: the regular variant of the green color.